Young Macedonian Literary Society: Reception and legacy

 Its magazine Loza was attacked in the Bulgarian press as "separatist."
 An article in the official People's Liberal Party newspaper "Svoboda" blamed the organization for lack of loyalty and separatism.
 The Society rejected these accusations of linguistic and national separatism, and in a response to "Svoboda" claimed that their "society is far from any separatist thoughts, in which we were accused and to say that the ideal of Young Macedonian Literary Society is not separatism, but unity of the entire Bulgarian nation".
 In the second issue of their magazine, they denied that they were working for the creation of a Macedonian language.
 Krste Misirkov saw the movement of the Lozars as Macedonian separatist, with the aim to introduce the Macedonian literary language.
-However, per Victor Friedman, only the first six issues of its magazine were linguistically distinct from Bulgarian and the group focused more on political issues rather than linguistic issues.
+However, per Victor Friedman, only the first issue of the six issues of the magazine was linguistically distinct from Bulgarian and the group focused more on political issues rather than linguistic issues.
+He also claims that the existence of a public constitution published in Sofia and a secret one printed in Romania suggests that the organization used Bulgarian language to create the impression of being unitarians i.e. supporting common Macedono-Bulgarian language, while in reality they were separatists.
 Gyorche Petrov had a positive view about the movement, seeing it as a struggle against the Exarchate to lead public life in Macedonia.
-According to Friedman, similar to Parteniy Zografski they gave the impression that they were wishful of the participation of Macedonian in a common Macedono-Bulgarian language.
-Per him, they were separatists based on the fact that they had a public constitution published in Sofia and a secret one printed in Romania.
 A number of Macedonian academics and authors, such as Dimitar Mitrev, Dare Džambaz, Petar Stojanov, Blaže Ristovski and Slavko Dimevski, have falsely claimed that the Lozars were proponents of Macedonian national separatism.
 Fikret Adanir claims that the primary objective of the organization was to create a separate Macedonian literary language, which ultimately contributed to the development of Macedonian national identity.
 Canadian-Macedonian historian Andrew Rossos saw expression of Macedonian nationalism in their activity.
 However, the Lozars demonstrated both: Bulgarian and Macedonian loyalty and combined their Bulgarian nationalism with Macedonian political and cultural identity.